eslint/rfcs/designs/2025-bulk-suppressions-api/README.md

 ## Summary

-This RFC proposes integrating bulk suppressions support into the Node.js API via the `ESLint` and `LegacyESLint` classes, specifically focusing on considering existing bulk suppressions when linting files or text through the API.
+This RFC proposes integrating bulk suppressions support into the Node.js API via the `ESLint` class, specifically focusing on considering existing bulk suppressions when linting files or text through the API.
 This change ensures that suppression files (`eslint-suppressions.json`) created via CLI commands are automatically respected when using the programmatic API, maintaining consistency between CLI and API behavior.

 The scope is limited to applying existing suppressions during linting and does not include suppression file manipulation features (such as `--suppress-all`, `--suppress-rule`, or `--prune-suppressions`), which remain CLI-exclusive functionalities.